-On March 15, 2023, PCT entered into a \$150 million revolving credit facility (the "Revolving Credit Facility") pursuant to a Credit Agreement (the "Revolving Credit Agreement") dated as of March 15, 2023, with PureCycle Technologies Holdings Corp. and PureCycle Technologies, LLC (the "Guarantors"), Sylebra Capital Partners Master Fund, LTD, Sylebra Capital Parc Master Fund, and Sylebra Capital Menlo Master Fund (collectively, the "Lenders"), and Madison Pacific Trust Limited (the "Administrative Agent"), which matures on June 30, 2024.
+On March 15, 2023, PCT entered into a \$150 million Revolving Credit Facility pursuant to a Credit Agreement (the "Revolving Credit Agreement") dated as of March 15, 2023, with PureCycle Technologies Holdings Corp. and PureCycle Technologies, LLC (the "Guarantors"), Sylebra Capital Partners Master Fund, LTD, Sylebra Capital Parc Master Fund, and Sylebra Capital Menlo Master Fund (collectively, the "Lenders"), and Madison Pacific Trust Limited (the "Administrative Agent"), which matures on March 31, 2025 (as further described in the Second Amendment (as defined below)).
 The Lenders and their affiliates are greater than 5% beneficial owners of PCT.